babalugats76/quizdini-games/README.md

    * Nunito Sans
    * JollyGoodSans Regular (use FontSpring)
    * JollyGoodSans Bold (use FontSpring)
-* Find ideal font for front page, e.g., Martel
+* Find ideal font for front page, e.g., Martel, Merriweather
 * Add back min-height for definition-text and term-text; tweak for it looks nice in single line
 * Another pass at term and definition elements and text children
    * Vertical centering